harness/developer-hub/docs/software-supply-chain-assurance/shared/generate-cosign-key-pair.md

 To perform the attestation process, you need to input the private key and password.
-You can use your preferred key generation services or use [Cosign](https://docs.sigstore.dev/key_management/overview/) to generate them.
-Here's how you can generate keys using Cosign:
+Use [Cosign](https://docs.sigstore.dev/key_management/overview/) to generate the keys in the ecdsa-p256 format.
+Here’s how to generate them:

 1. [Install Cosign](https://docs.sigstore.dev/system_config/installation/)
 2. Run the command `cosign generate-key-pair` to generate the key pairs.